April 1, 2025

 By Simon J. Lau

 I’m still recovering from jet lag and kept waking up after 1 a.m.
-Eventually, I gave in and dragged myself out of bed around 5 to take a stroll through the neighborhood.
+Eventually, I gave in and dragged myself out of bed around five to take a stroll around the neighborhood.
 Surprisingly, I wasn’t the only one up.
-By 6, the city was already humming—street vendors were setting up, people were out on motorbikes, and the day was clearly underway.
+By six, the city was already humming: street vendors were setting up, people were out on motorbikes, and the day was clearly underway.

-Afterward, I visited Choeung Ek, also known as the Killing Fields.
-Located just outside Phnom Penh, Choeung Ek was one of the most notorious mass grave sites used by the Khmer Rouge.
-More than 20,000 people were executed here, and many of their remains are still buried in mass graves scattered around the site.
-While Choeung Ek is the most well-known, it’s just one of more than 300 killing fields across Cambodia.
-Some have yet to be discovered—especially in remote mountain regions or areas that were heavily mined during the war.
+Afterward, I visited the Choeung Ek Killing Fields, the most infamous of the mass grave sites used by the Khmer Rouge.
+Just outside Phnom Penh, it’s where more than 20,000 people were executed, their remains buried in shallow pits that still scar the landscape.
+While Choeung Ek is the most well-known, it’s just one of over 300 killing fields across Cambodia.
+Many remain unmarked, hidden in remote mountain regions or in areas that were, and in some cases still are, heavily mined.

 Comments are closed.